jamesdiacono/JSValid/README.md

 The appropriate validator is chosen according to some characteric of the subject.
 This helps to produce a more compact violations array.

 The _validator_object_ contains the validators.
 The property names are the classifications.
 The _classifier_ function is called with the subject, and ideally returns a classification string (or number).
-The _classifier_ may indicate that the subject is unclassifiable by throwing an exception or returning a value which is not a string (or number).
+The _classifier_ may indicate that the subject is unclassifiable by throwing an exception or returning a value that is not a string (or number).

 The subject is permitted if it classifies as and conforms to wun of the validators.